yukiao/url-shortener/README.md

 - View the optimal layout for the site depending on their device's screen size
 - Shorten any valid URL
-- See a list of their shortened links, even after refreshing the browser (not implemented yet)
+- See a list of their shortened links, even after refreshing the browser
 - Copy the shortened link to their clipboard in a single click
 - Receive an error message when the `form` is submitted if:
   - The `input` field is empty